AliciaSBa/AstrodynamicsEdu.jl/docs/src/index.md

 ## Package Structure
 The AstrodynamicsEdu package is composed by six different submodules, each designed to provide a different set of capabilities related with Orbital Dynamics.
-The different functionalities and details of each specific module can be found on its respective documentation page.
+The different functionalities and details of each specific module can be found on its respective documentation page in the Modules section.
 ```@contents
 Pages = [
 "modules/linearAlgebraTypes.md",